 Take Into Consideration

 It’s also worth mentioning that parking ratios vary dramatically by city.
 For example, a good parking ratio in New York City is going to be very different than a good parking ratio in Detroit, Michigan.

-Before you sign the lease on any apartment, be sure to ask a few questions about parking so you don’t end up scrambling around everyday looking for a place to park your car.
-Some questions to ask include –
+Before you sign the lease on an apartment, be sure to ask a few questions about parking so you don’t end up scrambling around looking for a place to park your car after you’ve moved in.
+Some questions to ask include:

 - What is the overall parking ratio for the complex?